 What is Good in DeLonghi EC155

-EC155 Separated water and steam thermostats in which it can brew a cup of coffee and frothed milk.
+EC155 Separated water and steam thermostats in which it can brew a cup of coffee and also frothed milk.
 In cleaning the water tank and drip tray it can be easier and faster because of the removable 35-ounce water tank and drip tray.
 Uses loose grounds as well as convenient pods. and it has a self-priming operation which prevents the hassles associated with espresso machine startup.

 This EC155 is ideal if you aren’t exactly familiar with espresso but want to try it or have been using combo-machines.
-Make use of a really good grinder and excellent quality of beans and you are on your way to memorable coffee times.
+Make use of a really good grinder and also excellent quality of beans and you are on your way to memorable coffee times.
 So how do you make that perfect cup of espresso with the DeLonghi EC155?
 Let us show you how.

 How to make a perfect cup of espresso with the DeLonghi EC155